-Based in Dayton, Ohio, Beacon Capital Management provides investment management services to various types of clients, from individuals to financial advisors.
+Based in Dayton, Ohio, Beacon Capital Management provides investment management services to various types of clients, including individuals, pensions and profit sharing plans, financial advisors, charitable organizations, corporations and other advisory managed accounts.
 The firm’s investment team designs investment portfolios based on research from Nobel-Prize winning scholars and various investment strategies.

 Beacon Capital Management Background

 James Christopher Cook founded Beacon Capital Management in 2000, after graduating from Bowling Green University with a bachelor’s degree in business administration.
 He holds multiple securities licenses with the Financial Industry Regulatory Authority (FINRA) and is the author of best-selling book “Slash Your Retirement Risk.”